In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 Instead of using multiple devices and objects, Flowkey ensures that it is available in its platform itself.

-The split-screen features helped in many ways, and I was able to follow along with the video (a person playing the selected song) while also looking at the sheet music.
+The split-screen features helped in many ways, and I could follow along with the video (a person playing the selected song) while also looking at the sheet music.

 The sheet music has an accurate set of notes to improve efficiency.